searchs/Biggo/README.md

 ### Future Considerations
 Every data cell should be evaluated.
 The validation can be automated when source and target data are provided.

+__Schema Designs__
+Primary and Secondary Index: Decide what you want for the data

+__Test Pyramid__
+Consider implementing a proper Test pyramid with Units, Integration and Acceptance(UI) tests.
+Hypothesis is a good Python library to start with.